Hook Model Framework

 External triggers bridge gaps until habit forms |

-Push notification: "Your friend just posted a photo" |
+Push: "Your friend just posted a photo" |